davidcarbonello/pre-class-work-2018-Sullivanstatistics/Week 02/pre-class-02.md

     plot(1-exp(-x),pch=20)

     The histogram does not match the plot of 1-exp(-x) nor should it.
 The histogram is essentially the pdf of an exponetial distribution, and 1-exp(-x) is the cdf of an exponential distribution.
+This is why the histogram is the derivative of the the plot of 1-exp(-x), which is the relationship between pdf and cdf.

     c.
 Find the mean of all of the entries in `big.exp.draws.1` which are strictly greater than 1.
 You may need to first create a new vector to identify which elements satisfy this.